Pippi Longstocking (1997 TV series)

-Pippi Longstocking is an animated television series produced by AB Svensk Filmindustri, TaurusFilm, TFC Trickompany Filmproduktion, and Nelvana based on the book series drawn and written by Swedish author Astrid Lindgren.
-It is a joint Canadian-German-Swedish production.
+Pippi Longstocking is an animated television series co-produced by AB Svensk Filmindustri, TaurusFilm, TFC Trickompany Filmproduktion, and Nelvana Limited based on the book series drawn and written by Swedish author Astrid Lindgren.
+It is a joint Canadian-German-Swedish co-production.
 This was the first time that the popular character had been animated.
-A spin-off of the 1997 animated film of the same name, the series disregards the film and starts with a new storyline.
-Melissa Altro, Richard Binsley, Noah Reid, Olivia Garratt, Wayne Robson, Rick Jones, Philip Williams, Chris Wiggins and Karen Bernstein are the only voice cast reprising their roles from the 1997 film.
+A spin-off and continuation of the 1997 animated film of the same name, Melissa Altro, Richard Binsley, Noah Reid, Olivia Garratt, Wayne Robson, Rick Jones, Philip Williams, Chris Wiggins and Karen Bernstein are the only voice cast reprising their roles from the film.
 It was led by German director Michael Schaack.
 The story editor and chief writer for the series was Ken Sobol whose son, John, also wrote several episodes.